aking320/MATH_4640/README.md

 ### Backward Error
 Backward error, on the other hand, measures how much the input data needs to be perturbed to make the computed solution \\( \\hat{x} \\) an exact solution to the perturbed problem.
 For a linear system \\( Ax = b \\), the backward error is the smallest perturbation \\( \\Delta A \\) and/or \\( \\Delta b \\) such that:
+### Forward Error

+The forward error is expressed as:

 \\[
 \text{Forward Error} = \\|\\hat{x} - x\\|,
 \\]

 This metric is crucial for assessing the robustness of numerical algorithms, as it determines whether the computed solution could arise from a slightly altered input problem.
 In practice, a small backward error indicates that the algorithm is stable, even if the forward error is large in the presence of ill-conditioned problems.